Skip to main content

 Settings

-Configure visibility, chunking, and indexing controls.
+Configure visibility, chunking, embedding batches, content rules, and search.

 Semantic Search